-We modify persistent array by storing the topmost ST-tree in our \corobts{} data structure with arity between 2 and 3.
-This implies that there are no pointers to parents within the tree and so it is useless to store pointers to leaves from outside the tree.
-We replace the pointer leading to the leaf of the last persistent read by a \textit{finger}, which consists of pointers to all vertices on the branch containing that leaf.
+We modify the persistent array by storing the topmost ST-tree in our \corobts{} data structure with arity between 2 and 3.
+This implies that there are no pointers to parents within the~tree and so it is useless to store pointers to leaves from outside the tree.
+We replace~the pointer leading to the leaf of the~last persistent read by a \textit{finger}, which consists of pointers to all vertices on the branch containing that leaf.
 We then use the finger as a stack of ancestors to~walk around the tree.
-We also need to avoid pointers from cells of the array of present version.
-Here we use the same technique and maintain the second finger to the leaf of the last written position.
+We also need to avoid pointers from cells of the array of the present version.
+Here we use the same technique and maintain the second finger to the leaf of the~last written position.
 We need to update the pointers of fingers during pointer recalculation, which has no impact on the complexity as long as there are only constant number of fingers.

-\begin{thm}[space usage] The space complexity of the persistent array with \corobts{} is $\cO(U + V\log U)$. \end{thm} \begin{proof} An ST-tree has size $\cO(U)$ on its creation.
+\begin{theorem}[space usage] The space complexity of the persistent array with \corobts{} is $\cO(U + V\log U)$. \end{theorem} \begin{proof} An ST-tree has size $\cO(U)$ on its creation.
 By Lemma~\ref{lem:pa_3}, each point contributes by $\cO(2^h⋅1/2^h)$ of space to expansion of each of $\cO(\log U)$ ancestors of the corresponding leaf, where~$h$~is the height of the subtree to be inserted.
-Each point in the top ST-tree also contributes $\cO(1)$ to creation of a new ST-tree.
-The space required for all ST-trees is $\cO(U + V\log U)$.
+Each point in the top ST-tree also contributes $\cO(1)$ space to the creation of a new ST-tree.
+The space required for all ST-trees is~$\cO(U + V\log U)$.

 The present array has $\cO(U)$ cells and the log of all writes $\cO(V)$ items. \end{proof}